 What was the response like at the Columbus Film Festival?

 The response was great!
 The house was packed with Ohio locals and it was great to hear their perspective on the film.
-We were so grateful to the festival organizers for having us there and showing us the Columbus way.
+We were so grateful to the festival organisers for having us there and showing us the Columbus way.

 Were there any movies or directors that inspired you to write Fishbowl California?

 I’m a HUGE Judd Apatow fan.
-The 40-Year Old Virgin is one of my all-time favorites.
+The 40-Year Old Virgin is one of my all-time favourites.
 Judd’s one of the filmmakers who inspired me to create comedy.
 I was lucky enough to meet him recently and was able to chat about Fishbowl California.